8 MISTAKEs VICTIMS MAKE WITHOUT A LAWYER

 3. Assuming the System Makes Sense

 So much of Maryland accident law has evolved over time.
 These rules are fashioned to meet very different objectives to achieve fairness.
-What has resulted is a very Byzantine system that largely works but is very counterintuitive.
+What has resulted is a very Byzantine system that largely works but is, in the micro, very counterintuitive.
 This benefits those who best understand the system which means that victims and inexperienced accident lawyers get the short end of the stick.
 Moreover the law can be confusing.
 What you think are well established rules of the road may not be.

 4. Taking the Insurance Company’s “Final” Offer